Sunday, April 5, 2026

 We all have a short-lived opportunity during these weeks before summer hits to observe and learn more about these fleeting friends.
 Fortunately, here in the Driftless, we have multiple opportunites to join expert guides on short, slow walks to observe birds or at programs for all ages.

 Plan for and mark your calendars for these upcoming birding events.
-Bring your binoculars and your curiosity and be amazed at all you will see, hear and spot!
+Bring your binoculars and your curiosity and be amazed at all you will see, hear and spot.
+It's agreat way to celebrate migration and World Migratory Bird Day on May 9.

 - Tuesday, April 28 6:30-8:00 am